 HaveUHeard.com includes links to third-party websites and advertisements for third-party products and services.
 Product and service-specific opinions mentioned within the content of our blogs are entirely the opinions of the HaveUHeard.com team and its staff.
 It is our hope that you will find value in the products and services these third-party organizations represent, and patronize these businesses.
 Such advertising and marketing partnerships help make our efforts at HaveUHeard.com possible.
 Thank you for your support and ongoing interest.
 For additional information, please read our full HaveUHeard.com Disclosure Statement

 What is – FAFSA?

 First Applicants Find Substantial Assets, of course!

 The form is available online.
-This is a first come first serve as these loans are limited and time-sensitive.
+This aid is disbursed on a first come first serve basis as these loans are limited and time-sensitive.
 You can complete the application initially using estimated tax information and do not need to wait for your taxes to start the process.
-And, there is now an app for filling out FAFSA which includes access to the IRS’ data-retrieval tool.
-The app is called myStudentAid which will allow students to fill out the FAFSA on their phones.
+There is now even an app for filling out FAFSA which includes access to the IRS’ data-retrieval tool.
+The app is called myStudentAid and it allows students to fill out the FAFSA on their phones.

 For high school seniors who will not know what school they are attending, you can submit a FAFSA application for schools you are planning on attending and then update your application down the road.
 If your financial situation has changed since filing a tax return, do not hold off starting the application process.
 You can discuss the change in finances with the financial affairs office once you know your student’s school.